Your estate is much more than just your physical belongings and financial assets – it’s all the pieces of your life you’ve collected over the years.

-An ethical will, not to be confused with a legal document, such as a living will or a last will and testament, is a legacy document given to your friends and loved ones.
-You share your thoughts, dreams, stories and reasons for your decisions.
-It is a way to pass on personal life lessons or heartfelt wisdom – not just your assets.
+An ethical will – not to be confused with a legal document, such as a living will or a last will and testament – is a legacy document given to your friends and loved ones.
+It’s an opportunity to share your thoughts, dreams, stories and reasons for your decisions.
+You can use an ethical will to pass on personal life lessons or heartfelt wisdom – not just your assets.

-If you consider making an ethical will, here are some things to consider including:
+If you would like to make an ethical will, here are some things to consider:

 When you take the time to share thoughts, reflections, personal wisdom, thoughts and reflections your loved ones will think it’s the most important thing you’ve ever done for them!